vgsr/econozel/readme.txt

 For delegating article and plugin management to your users, the Econozel Editor role is available.

+=== Theme compatibility ===

+This plugin is developed with no particular design in mind, so the pages should fit nicely in any theme.
+If you find Econozel having issues adjusting to your theme, simply add your own styles in an `econozel.css` file in your theme's root folder, and you're good to go!

 == Installation ==

 If you download Econozel manually, make sure it is uploaded to "/wp-content/plugins/econozel/".